ibm-cloud-docs/EventStreams/using_kafka_api.md

 implementation com.ibm.cloud.eventstreams:oauth-client:1.4.0
 ```

-{{site.data.keyword.iamlong}} Identity Service supports multiple ways to generate a bearer token, two of which are supported by this oauth client library.
+{{site.data.keyword.iamlong}} Identity Service supports multiple ways to generate a bearer token, two of which are supported by this oauth client library:

 - API key
 - Trusted profile and compute resource token